Camping Food Hacks For Your Upcoming Trip to KL Ranch Cliffside on River Road

-Cover your bowls and plates with plain shower caps to keep insects and other bugs out of your food Many shower caps come in a pack of six, providing you with more than enough.
+Cover your bowls and plates with plain shower caps to keep insects and other bugs out of your food while camping on River Road.
+Many shower caps come in a pack of six, providing you with more than enough.
 When leaving your campsite, use the shower caps for your dirty shoes to keep any dirt or mud out of your car!
 Double use – even better!

 8. Dry Dishes in Mesh Laundry Bags

 You finish eating your delicious camping food and wash your dishes, but the moment you put them down they are covered in dirt and sand.
 Grab a couple of mesh laundry bags before your camping trip – one for your dirty clothes and one for your dishes.
 Once you finish washing your dishes, put them in a mesh laundry bag and hang them from a tree.
 Your dishes dry quickly and will be clean for your next meal.